 I am a Christian first and foremost, before attorney or any other title, and a family man second.
 The legal advice I give and the steps I take in representing my clients, are all based on the principles that those two titles embrace.
 My view in all types of representation that I undertake, whether assisting in the selling or buying of a home or business, or defending someone on significant criminal charges, is to address my clients' issues and concerns as I would want to be represented.
 In other words, I see my clients as real people, who have come to me for help, not just because they require a lawyer's involvement.

-After serving in the United States Air Force, I graduated from the University of Illinois at Chicago with a degree in history.
-Following that, I went on to The John Marshall Law School, where I graduated in 2002, and entered the Illinois bar later that year.
+At 19 years old, I left the Chicago area to serve in the United States Air Force, after which I returned to attend the University of Illinois at Chicago where I received a degree in history.
+Following that, I went on to The John Marshall Law School, where I graduated in 2002, and entered the Illinois Bar later that year.
+Recently I have also had the honor of being admitted to the U.S. Supreme Court Bar.

 My career started as a prosecutor for the Cook County State's Attorney's Office, beginning with criminal appeals and child support enforcement and then criminal prosecutions.
 In 2005, I changed directions and entered private practice, where I have concentrated my practice in real estate transactions, but have also successfully defended hundreds of criminal and traffic cases.
 I greatly enjoy the challenge of a court room, however, I equally enjoy the balance that transactional work brings to my practice.

-Above all, I seek to honor God through my practice, and a portion of the legal fees my office receives goes to support various Christian ministries, primarily in the Chicagoland area.
+Above all, I seek to honor God through my practice as a follower of Jesus Christ, and a portion of the legal fees my office receives goes to support various Christian ministries, primarily in the Chicagoland area.